Berserk-Games/Tabletop-Simulator-API/docs/timer.md

-Timer is a statis global class which provides methods for executing other functions after a delay and/or repeatedly.
+Timer is a static global class which provides methods for executing other functions after a delay and/or repeatedly.
 Each Timer is tracked by a unique "identifier" string.

 > Example Usage: `Timer.destroy(...)`